 The monument to Brockenbrough’s Brigade is southwest of Gettysburg on the west side of West Confederate Avenue.
-(Tour map: West Confederate Avenue – Pt.
-2)
+(West Confederate Avenue – Pt.
+2 tour map)

 The brigade was commanded at the Battle of Gettysburg by Colonel John M. Brockenbrough of the 40th Virginia Infantry.
 Colonel Brockenbrough had “temporarily” commanded the brigade for much of the time since Brigadier General Charles Field had been wounded at the Second Battle of Manassas.
 Field would eventually return from his convalescence, so Brockenbrough was not promoted to general nor was another brigadier appointed to the command, which was still officially known as “Field’s Brigade.”